kwstnr/HotChocolateSandbox/README.md

 ![Architecture Diagram](diagrams/architecture.png)

 As you can see, `GetBooksAsync` injects the `BookService` which is not Synchronized because only the DbContext is synchronized.
 Two simultaneous calls to the books resolver lead to the same exception.
+If the Service is injected in a Synchronized matter, the issues stop.
+You can try this out by changing the `Service` Decorator of the `Books2` resolver in the `BookQueries` class.

 But `GetBookById` directly injects the `DbContext` which is defined globally as Synchronized so it doesn't throw the same exception.